josephclaytonhansen/c-sharp-challenges/README.md

 HINT: If you've done challenge #6, you've done at least half of this already.
 Don't be afraid to re-use code!
 </details>

+### Challenge 15
+Build a game of Rock, Paper, Scissors.
+Give the option to play again.
+Keep a running score.

+**BONUS**: You can use this for rudimentary "machine learning."
+Store the results of each game, and use the past results to weight the next decision.
+Choose randomly- but if the random choice is the worst of the three (so far), choose again.